ys2017rhein/libsocket-can-java/README.md

-# Revolution Pi libsocket CAN JNI wrapper
+# RevolutionPi libsocket CAN JNI wrapper

 Simple JNI wrapper to access the Kunbus RevolutionPi CAN hardware from within Java